Adjusting Apache Settings for Virtual Hosts

 Note: Your customers cannot view and edit these fields.

-Note: If you enable the “Permanent SEO-safe 301 redirect from HTTP to HTTPS” option for a website, only additional directives for HTTPS will be applied.
-Additional directives for HTTP will not be applied.
+Note: When a website has “Permanent SEO-safe 301 redirect from HTTP to HTTPS” enabled, only additional directives for HTTPS are applied, while additional directives for HTTP are not.